 Sleeping well and on a schedule is essential for your little one’s development.
 Pacifiers also potentially help reduce the risk of Sudden Infant Death Syndrome (SIDS).
 Want to know more about binkies and sleep?
 Check out our breakdown of why pacifiers are a great sleep aid!

-If your little one is struggling to accept a binky, check out our tips and hacks for pacifiers!
+For a more in depth look, check out our tips and hacks for pacifiers!

 Pacifier use is safe as long as you choose a safe model.
 Always choose a single-piece pacifier to eliminate the risk of choking on multiple pieces.
 Avoid attaching strings or cords to pacifiers.